How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 Design for success with measurable objectives

-If you know that you are accountable, set yourself up for success earlier on in the project in the INITIATE part when creating your charter and set up your Objectives so they can be independently verified by anyone.
+If you know that you are accountable, set yourself up for success earlier on in the project in the INITIATE and RATIONALIZE step when creating your charter, set up your Objectives so they can be independently verified by anyone.

 If the project met its objectives

-It provides closure to the stakeholders, including the sponsor, project manager, and project team to acknowledge the project’s success and the extra efforts of the team to overcome particular project challenges and the value the project outcome brings to the organization.
+It provides closure to the stakeholders, including the sponsor, project manager, and project team to acknowledge the project’s success and the extra efforts of the team to overcome particular project challenges and the value the project outcomes bring to the organization.

 If the project didn’t meet its objectives